 The Zimbabwe People's Revolutionary Army (ZIPRA) was the military wing of the Zimbabwe African People's Union (ZAPU) during the Second Chimurenga.
 It had a formal alliance with Umkhonto weSizwe (The Spear of the Nation) which was the military wing of the African National Congress of South Africa.
 It differed in orientation as contrasted with the Zimbabwe African National Liberation Army (ZANLA) which was the Zimbabwe African National Union Patriotic Front (ZANU PF) military wing.
 After the liberation struggle, many ZIPRA cadres were arrested as they were accused of plotting a coup d’état to overthrow Robert Mugabe who had won the 1980 elections defeating Joshua Nkomo who was the leader of ZAPU, and subsequently ZIPRA.
 This, in turn, sparked the Gukurahundi struggle and massacres brought to an end by the 1987 Unity Accord which literally swallowed ZAPU and ZIPRA.

 Recruitment and Training

 ZIPRA was non-tribalist so included both the Shona and the Ndebele.
 Nevertheless, most of its cadres hailed from the western parts of the country.
-Unlike ZANLA, ZIPRA was also composed of Africans who were working and residing in South Africa during the time of the liberation struggle.
-This was probably because of the alliance that existed between ZIPRA and Umkhonto weSizwe.
+Unlike ZANLA, ZIPRA was also composed of Africans who were working and residing in South Africa during the time of the [liberation struggle].
+This may have been due to the alliance that existed between ZIPRA and Umkhonto weSizwe.

 ZIPRA cadres were trained in Russia, so were guided by the Marxist-Leninist ideology, which included the necessity to transfer to a formal conventional military battle, unlike ZANLA which followed the Maoist doctrine, which believed a guerrilla force alone could bring about a change from an existing regime, and the "like a fish in water" relationship with the local population.
 In light of this, ZIPRA cadres boasted of having acquired superior military training.
 ZIPRA began with bases in Zambia, and never moved away.
 It is said Kenneth Kaunda had an affinity for Joshua Nkomo and ZAPU.